Network Requirements

 JFrog Connect is based on client-server architecture.
 This page provides a high-level overview of the network specifications for JFrog Connect operating in cloud SaaS mode.

-If you have questions about additional requirements, please to discuss.
+If you have questions about additional requirements, please contact us to discuss.

 As one method of enhancing network security, there are no open ports or running servers on the edge devices.
 Communication with Connect Agent works via outbound requests to ensure zero attack surfaces for attackers.